 In addition to his prison term, Isaacs also faces 3 years of supervised release and a $10,000 fine.
 Isaacs has pledged to appeal.

-A judge approved bail for Isaacs at the last minute in late February so he won't have to sit in jail while the 9th U.S. Circuit Court of Appeals hears his case.
+A judge approved bail for Isaacs at the last minute in Feb.
+2013 so he wouldn't have to sit in jail while the 9th U.S. Circuit Court of Appeals hears his case.

 The case against Isaacs resulted in two mistrials before he was convicted.
 One trial ended because of publicity regarding the judge, who was found to have posted sexually-explicit material to a publicly accessible personal website.
 The other trial ended in a hung jury.